SaffronG/Real-time-Messaging-Server/README.md

 # Introduction
 A simple real-time messaging application built entirely in rust to learn more how TCP servers, Http Request, and real-time applications work
+**NOTE (Requires CARGO to be installed to compile binaries for your system) -- Tutorial to install rust here >> https://www.rust-lang.org/tools/install

 >
 How to use